 Site prep was completed and footers were poured for the Elizabeth Sugden Broughton Community Building in late Fall of 2018.
-Thanks to the team at Morton Buildings, local engineers, contractors and advisors, the building will be ready to host events in July 2019.
-It will be formally dedicated in September 2019.
+The team at Morton Buildings, local engineers, contractors and advisors plan to have the building completed by mid-summer 2019.
+A formal dedication is planned for late summer or early fall.
 This is the latest and largest building project undertaken by The Broughton Foundation.

 Our Foundation is proud to have been active in the community since 1991.
 It has been our honor to be associated with projects that contribute to economic development and to the quality of life in our community, but the Foundation’s fundamental purpose is the development and maintenance of the Broughton Nature and Wildlife Education Area for education, recreation and environmental study.